Updated 31 August, 2022

 Tip #6.
 Don’t over-rely on keywords

-No doubt keywords are a good way to access assets more easily.
+No doubt keywords are a good way to access assets easier.
 But this isn’t the only one offered by powerful DAM solutions.

 To start with, don’t forget to add custom metadata to find and identify assets in the blink of an eye.
 Some of the info you might want to include is a filename, description, location, creator’s name, EXIF/IPTC, or dates.

-Another good practice is to combine keywords with custom metadata fields, which store the information specific to your business needs.
+Another good practice is to combine keywords with custom metadata fields.
+Those store the information specific to your business needs.
 Use custom fields to group assets under broad categories like types of goods and prices for retailers.
-Then, keywords will work for specific info like the precise description of what the document or image is about.
+You can use keywords for more specific info like the precise description like the subject of an image or topic of the document.
 Then, use both custom fields and keywords as a grid to narrow down your searches.

 Tip #7.
 Just tag assets

 Keywords can be a great way to organize your media library and access assets with less effort.
-The keyword strategy is also the first you think to come to your mind in the process of incorporating a DAM system into the business workflow.
+The keyword strategy is also the first one that comes to mind during the incorporation of a DAM system into your workflow.